BeardedVagabond/combat_game/README.txt

 2. Combatant Instantiation
     a.
 This phase is completed "behind the scenes" with no input from the player
     b.
 First, d6, d8, and d20 Die objects are created
     c.
-The d6 object is used to determine stat allocation according to computer exectution of dice rolls for each Combatant
+The d6 object is used to determine stat allocation according to computer execution of dice rolls for each Combatant
         - For each stat (STR, DEX, CON, INT, WIS, CHR), 4d6 are rolled
         - Once rolled, the lowest roll is removed and the remaining are summed
         - This sum then temporarily becomes the corresponding stat (the above performed through a for loop)